Nuna MIXX Next vs. Nuna TAVO Next Stroller Comparison

 Updated in early 2021, the MIXX Next includes enhanced suspension for a smoother ride; a more compact, standing fold; and a magnetic harness buckle that makes it a snap to buckle your child.

-While inventory lasts, a limited number of MIXX strollers remain available at Strolleria for $649.95, or $100 less than the MIXX Next.
 Learn more about the differences between models in this Nuna MIXX vs. MIXX Next comparison.